-- At the base of a power service pole if the conduit run exceeds 75 ft. - Adjacent to a pad mounted transformer. - When there is a significant change in direction.
+- At the base of a power service pole and adjacent to the controller cabinet or meter cabinet if the conduit run exceeds 75 ft. - Adjacent to a pad mounted transformer. - When there is a significant change in direction.

 13.8 Underground Facilities Plan Components